 - ConServe P.O.
 Box 307 Fairport, NY 14450-0307 1-844-853-4875

 - Performant P.O.
 Box 9045 Pleasanton, CA 94566-9045 1-844-807-9367

 - Pioneer PO Box 500 Horseheads, NY 14845 1-800-448-3531

 If you are contacted by an individual who claims to represent one the above companies and want a second opinion regarding whether the debt is legitimate, we can help.

 Work with a Tax Professional When Seeking Tax Relief

 If you have been surprised with a call from a private debt collector regarding a large tax debt, you are probably seeking ways to reduce or eliminate the obligation.
 You are also likely seeking ways to resolve your tax debt even when you had a suspicion or knew about a tax debt.

 Some taxpayers may be well served by filing a request for an offer-in-compromise.
 While offers-in-compromise can be difficult to obtain, they will allow a taxpayer to settle a tax debt for less than the face value of the debt.
 However, requests for offers-in-compromised that are based on an individual taxpayer’s reasonable collection are more likely to be granted.

 In the case of a divorce, innocent spouse relief may present a viable means to reduce or eliminate one’s tax liability.
 Innocent spouse relief can release an uninvolved or minimally involved spouse from the wrongdoing or mistakes other the other spouse.
 In certain scenarios, innocent spouse relief can provide significant tax relief.

 If you are an expat living abroad and looking to get a handle on old tax debts before a private tax debt collector calls, CPA Ted Kleinman and U.S. Tax Help can assist.
-Schedule a free initial consultation by calling (541) 923-0903 today.
+Schedule a initial consultation by calling (541) 923-0903 today.